Three Week-Ends

 Three Week-Ends is a 1928 American comedy drama film directed by Clarence G. Badger and starring Clara Bow and Neil Hamilton.
 It is believed lost.
 "Three Week-Ends" is the title given in the AFI Catalog of Feature Films, with alternate titles being "Three Week Ends" and "3 Weekends".

+Hamilton, who starred in the film as James Gordon, would go on to portray another character by that name in the Batman TV series of the 1960s and resulting film.

 Plot

-Gladys O'brien, a chorus girl, see James Gordon driving an expensive custom-built automobile and assumes that he is a millionaire playboy, so she sets her sights on him.
+Gladys O'Brien, a chorus girl, sees James Gordon driving an expensive custom-built automobile and assumes that he is a millionaire playboy, so she sets her sights on him.
 In reality, James is only an badly-paid insurance salesman who was driving his boss's car to do an errand.
 James is trying to sell an insurance policy to Turner, a real Broadway playboy.
 Meanwhile, Gladys has caught Turner's eye, and he invites her to a weekend party at his country house.
 Gladys accepts, hoping that she can persuade him to sign the insurance policy.
 When Gladys disrobes to take a swim, Turner hides her clothing and starts to make a move on her, but James turns up uninvited and punches Turner in the nose.
 Gladys and James return to the city, and James confesses that he is not a rich man, but instead very poor.
 His situation worsens when he is fired for having punched Turner.
 Gladys uses her womanly charms to get James re-hired, and coerces Turner into signing the insurance policy.
 When James sees Turner and Gladys together, he suspects they are having a fling, but his suspicions are soon dispelled and the happy couple make wedding plans.